 “Our minister is still in talks with Kachin state’s chief minister,” he said.
 “The talks are not finished yet, and I am not sure whether they include water issues.”

 Kachin state’s abundant natural resources — gold, amber, jade, copper, and rubies — have fueled a long-running civil war between the Kachin Independence Army, an ethnic armed organization, and the Myanmar military, which have clashed over the control of mining areas used to finance their operations.

 The hostilities have caused an obstacle to implementing lasting peace in the war-torn state and have worsened a socioeconomic crisis for civilians who live there, Mark wrote in his article for The Diplomat.

-Reported by Elizabeth Janmar for RFA’s Myanmar Service.
+Reported by Elizabeth Jangma for RFA’s Myanmar Service.
 Translated by Nandar Chann.
 Written in English by Roseanne Gerin.